Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Incongruity Analysis

-Based on the above findings, we can find that crossmodal attention does help multimodal fusion by aligning two modalities to highlight the salient affective information in the target modality with complementary information from the source.
-According to the attention mechanism \cite{Vaswani2017}, this process can be described as mapping the Query (from the target) to the Key (from the source) and obtain scores for the Value (from the source).
-However, such a process could malfunction if the modalities have mismatched affective tendencies, which leaves the inter-modal incongruity difficult to resolve at the latent level.
+Based on the above findings, we see that crossmodal attention does help multimodal fusion by aligning two modalities to highlight the salient affective information in the target modality with complementary information from the source.
+According to the attention mechanism \citep{Vaswani2017}, this process can be described as mapping the Query (from the target) to the Key (from the source) and obtain scores for the Value (from the source).
+However, such a process could malfunction if the modalities have mismatched affective tendencies, which leaves the IMI difficult to resolve at the latent level.